High-Resolution Climate Projections for Ireland – a Multi-Model Ensemble Approach

 - the length of the growing season is projected to increase by between 12% and 16% (Figure 8a).
 Similarly, the grazing season (Figure 9), crop heat units (CHUs) and growing degree days (GDDs) for a range of crops (and pests) (Table 1) are projected to increase substantially by the middle of the century.

-- Substantial changes in 10m wind speeds (decrease), storm tracks, mean sea level pressure (increase), surface evapotranspiration (increase), specific humidity (increase), cooling (small decrease) and heating demand (decrease) and solar energy resources are also projected by mid-century.
+- Substantial changes in storm tracks, increases in mean sea level pressure, surface evapotranspiration, specific humidity and cooling demand, along with decreases in 10m wind speed, heating demand and solar energy resources are also projected by mid-century.

 The research presents projections of additional climate fields and derived variables that are of importance to sectors including agriculture, health, energy, biodiversity and transport.
 The climate projections of the current study are in broad agreement with previous research which adds a measure of confidence to the projections.